Davphla/Minilibc/README.md

 # Minilibc

 Minilibc is a lightweight C library designed to reimplement key string and memory manipulation functions from the standard C library using **assembly language**.
-This project provides high-performance, low-level alternatives to commonly used functions, making it ideal for projects requiring optimized or minimal runtime environments.

 ---